top of page

 Cities in the Sahel region

-Once upon a time, the Sahel grasslands receded southward, away from the city of Timbuktu, at a rate of only one-quarter mile per year, but after all the geoengineering, the grasslands recede at a rate of a dozen miles per year.
-By way of an apology, Russia, China, and India decide to set up even more bizarre geoengineering experiments, basing their labs and facilities in Timbuktu.
+Once, the Sahel grasslands drifted south from Timbuktu at just a quarter mile per year.
+But after all the geoengineering, they now vanish at a staggering dozen miles annually.
+As a strange form of apology, Russia, China, and India set up even more outlandish geoengineering experiments, establishing their labs and facilities right in Timbuktu.

 A desert city's unhelpful university.

-The people of Timbuktu have absolutely no doubt that the geoengineering promises are pretty useless -- and not much good for African futures -- but they’re willing to play along because the project will bring money and employment to the city.
-This investment of resources also resurrects Timbuktu as a place of learning when a brand-new 'geoengineering' university is founded, which Timbuktu residents can attend free of charge.
+The people of Timbuktu are certain that the grand promises of geoengineering are mostly useless and won’t do much for Africa’s future, but they’re willing to go along with it since the project brings money and jobs to the city.
+The investment also revives Timbuktu’s legacy as a center of learning with the creation of a new geoengineering university, open to residents free of charge.

 Comments